 “Minimum Term” means the minimum length of the contract and this agreement.

-Services-the SEO work provided by the Company or a third party.
+Services-the digital work provided by the Company or a third party.

 Quote-the document outlining the costs and activity of the Company